HNS Sports Registration

 After School Sports

 At Hillcrest Normal School we provide a range of extra sporting opportunities that any child can be part of.
-These sports consist of Cricket, Hockey, Touch Rugby, Soccer, Rugby, Swimming and Netball.
+These sports consist of Cricket, Hockey, Basketball, Touch Rugby, Soccer, Rugby, Swimming and Netball.

 The success of our sports programme relies greatly on the participation of many parents.
 Please contact our Sports Co-ordinator Leigh Mason if you are interested in being involved in our Sports Programmes.

 We provide opportunities for talented runners to participate in many out of school competitions, including interschool cross country, Round the Bridges, Weetbix TRYathlon, and fun run.
 These are run by different teachers and parents.
 Please feel free to contact Mr Leigh Mason if you require more information.